Noel Gallagher and Sara MacDonald announce divorce

 Gallagher and publicist MacDonald married at a private ceremony in June 2011 and share two children, Donovan and Sonny.

-“A spokesperson on behalf of Noel Gallagher and Sara Macdonald has confirmed that the couple are to divorce,” read a statement, shared with the PA news agency.
+“A spokesperson on behalf of Noel Gallagher and Sara Macdonald has confirmed that the couple are to divorce,” read a statement, shared with Press Association.

 “Noel and Sara will together continue to look after their children who remain their priority.